-Version 1.2 of the NEAT software is the second public version, implementing the conceptual NEAT tool from the DEVOTES project as a stand-alone software.
-The remaining time of the DEVOTES project will be used to substantially enhance the software and to add more features.
-This work will partly be driven by the remaining tasks in the DEVOTES work packages as needs arise for specific functionality.
-Further, some functionality has already been requested by users of the conceptual NEAT tool and will be added.
+Version 1.4 of the NEAT software is the fourth public version, implementing the conceptual NEAT tool from the DEVOTES project as a stand-alone software.
+In the future, we continue to substantially enhance the software and to add more features.
+Some functionality has already been requested by users of the NEAT tool and will be added.
 The following list gives an (incomplete) overview of the enhancements planned:

-- more consistent user interface - full integration of DEVOTool (needs a restructuring of the metadata) - more import and export formats - weighting of ecosystem components - central online assessment repository for easy sharing of data and assessments - integration of GEnS criteria - use of a different number of assessment classes (other than 5) - use of a different standardized assessment scale, such as 0-100 (instead of 0-1) - use of various other indicator types (apart from monotonously in- or decreasing indices) such as trend indicators, (presence-absence indicators?) - more error checking during data entry and user alerts - integration of other catalogues, such as key species and habitats (from other DEVOTES deliverables) - more introspection capabilities, to see which numbers are the basis of the NEAT value (specifically planned for version 1.4 is to show the Monte Carlo simulation data) - other aggregation rules and different order of aggregation (instead of the built-in order of SAU, habitat, ecosystem component) - ability to disable individual indicators in an assessment without removing them (using a checkbox)
+- more consistent user interface - full integration of DEVOTool (needs a restructuring of the metadata) - more import and export formats - weighting of ecosystem components - central online assessment repository for easy sharing of data and assessments - integration of GEnS criteria - use of a different number of assessment classes (other than 5) - use of a different standardized assessment scale, such as 0-100 (instead of 0-1) - use of various other indicator types (apart from monotonously in- or decreasing indices) such as trend indicators, (presence-absence indicators?) - more error checking during data entry and user alerts - integration of other catalogues, such as key species and habitats (from other DEVOTES deliverables) - more introspection capabilities, to see which numbers are the basis of the NEAT value (specifically planned for version 1.5 is to show the Monte Carlo simulation data) - other aggregation rules and different order of aggregation (instead of the built-in order of SAU, habitat, ecosystem component) - ability to disable individual indicators in an assessment without removing them (using a checkbox)